News | 2015

 [Press release]

-As medical researchers, we find that IQWiG ignores basic medical knowledge.
+As medical researchers, we have established that IQWiG ignores basic medical knowledge.
 Diabetic nephropathy develops and exists exclusively at the molecular level.
-The proteome analysis depicts this with the protein pattern at a very early stage.
-All drugs also only work on a molecular level - namely on the body's proteins.
-Since the proteome analysis is the first to recognize a developing diabetic nephropathy at the molecular level, the corresponding drugs can be used in good time for the first time.
-This is crucial, medical and biochemical basic knowledge, which the IQWiG rules out as "negligible" in the assessment and the studies carried out for this purpose.
+The proteome analysis with the protein pattern depicts this very early on.
+All medications only work at the molecular level - namely on the body's proteins.
+Since the proteome analysis detects a developing diabetic nephropathy for the first time at the molecular level, the corresponding medication can be used in good time for the first time.
+This is crucial medical and biochemical basic knowledge, which IQWiG excludes as "insignificant" in the assessment and the studies carried out for this purpose.

 Interviews with scientists and researchers are possible at any time.